cloudify-cosmo/getcloudify.org/source/guide/3.2/overview-general.md

 * Manual or Automated Task execution and Queuing based on live streams of events or aggregated data.
 * Interaction with Cloudify's Agents for executing tasks on application hosts and maintaining them.

+You can also communicate with the Manager via the CLI, which uses Cloudify's REST client module to interact with the Cloudify REST service.

+All requests are served via a proxy.

 ## The Agents

 Cloudify's Agents are entities designed to execute tasks on application hosts.
 They're able to listen to task queues and execute tasks when required.